Sarah Clarke (Black Rod): Black Rod

 Clarke was appointed Black Rod in November 2017 by Queen Elizabeth II, and took up the role in February 2018, succeeding Lieutenant General David Leakey, who retired in December 2017.
 In this role, she took part in the State Funeral of Elizabeth II and the Coronation of Charles III and Camilla.
 She is the first female Black Rod, the post previously having been filled by retired senior officers; she is also the first non-military appointment for almost 200 years.

 Clarke headed a department of thirty that plays a significant part in the House of Lords Administration's "front of house" delivery to members and the public, with a key role in the day-to-day running of the House's sittings.

 In addition, she was responsible for the organisation and delivery of ceremonial events, such as State Opening and state visits to Westminster and for the daily administration of the King's residual estate in the Palace of Westminster including the Chapel of St Mary Undercroft, the Robing Room and the Royal Gallery.
 There are also many annual one-off events, which the department delivers each year.

 She was Chair of the Bicameral Parliamentary Business Resilience Board from 2020.

 As a central contact point for members of the House during the day-to-day business, the department has responsibility for facilitating and controlling access to the Chamber and the precincts of the House and maintaining order within them.
 It also plays a leading part in business resilience.
 It works closely with the Clerks, Security Department, Facilities Department and the R&R teams, as well as external partners where relevant.

-Clarke was appointed a Commander of the Royal Victorian Order (CVO) in the 2023 Demise Honours "for services to the Lying-in-State of Her Majesty Queen Elizabeth II".

 In February 2025, she announced that she would be retiring from the role of Black Rod later that year, after a "most extraordinary" seven-and-a-half years in post.
 On 29 April 2025, Lt Gen Ed Davis was confirmed as the next Black Rod; he officially succeeded her on 8 July 2025.

+Honours

+Clarke was appointed an Officer of the Order of the British Empire (OBE) in the 2018 Birthday Honours "for services to sports administration".
+She later was appointed a Commander of the Royal Victorian Order (CVO) in the 2023 Demise Honours “for services to the Lying‑in‑State of Her Majesty Queen Elizabeth II”.
+In the 2026 New Year Honours, Clarke was made a Dame Commander of the Order of the Bath (DCB) "for services to parliament".